radian-software/selectrum/README.md

   `kill-ring-save`.
 When there's an active region in your input, this still copies the active region.
 The behavior of `M-w` is not modified when Transient Mark mode is disabled.
+* *To select multiple candidates:* type `M-RET` to select additional candidates before typing `RET` or `C-j` to exit the minibuffer.
+This is only allowed in commands that use `completing-read-multiple`, such as `describe-face`.

 Selectrum respects your custom keybindings, so if you've bound `next-line` to `M-*` for some reason, then pressing `M-*` will select